-MACMH currently produces more than nine children’s mental health publications, an annual Child and Adolescent Mental Health Conference drawing more than 1,200 participants and trainings and workshops that have served over 3000 professionals and parents in 2009.
+MACMH currently produces more than nine children’s mental health publications, an annual Child and Adolescent Mental Health Conference drawing up to 2,000 participants and trainings and workshops that have served over 3000 professionals and parents in 2009.
 Products (publications, training, and workshops) have been developed which are considered “leading edge” in understanding, addressing, and supporting children’s mental health challenges.
 With new knowledge and skills professionals and parents enhance the quality of life and future success of children challenged by mental illness.

 MACMH is located at: